 I check the weather forecast on the internet daily.
 When trying to share the weather report with my daughter, I realized that there is a lot of terminology a Meteorologist uses, that my elementary aged child does not fully understand.
-That motivated me to create a 3 page kid-friendly weather glossary that will make it easier to understand the weather forecast for kids.
+So I created this printable glossary to help.

 Weather Glossary For Kids